gaiaus/ICF/reform/Proposal.md

 3.3 **TIMELINE FOR DELIVERY**

-We CALL FOR the Reports be published within 60 days of this proposal's passage.
+We CALL FOR the Reports to be published within 60 days of this proposal's passage.

 3.4 **CONTINGENCY MEASURES**